Malmactor/malrio/docs/status.md

 ### Project Summary

 Our project is a Super Mario Maker™ gameplay simulation in minecraft, including two pieces of mechanism: a mario player and a world map generator.
+We also provide an original physics engine to simulate actions of Mario.

 The player is a partially observable agent.
 For each time step, it perceives a visible frame from the world map and makes a decision for the next action.
 We provides both deep-learning based AI and A-star searching AI for the agent.
-Users can also control Mario with keyboards based on our physical engine.
+Users can also control Mario with keyboards based on our physics engine.

 The generator will randomly generate a minecraft world similar to maps in Super Mario Bros.
 We provides both simple obstacles generator and Prim map generator.
 Each map is associated with a goal - red mushroom - for Mario to reach.